mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 Is that translation clear?
 I don’t know if you understand this or not.

-“The Buddha Way” means *true reality*.
+“The Buddha Way” (佛道) means *true reality*.
 Practically, or truly, you live there, which is a bigger scale of the world than you have thought.
 That is the Buddha Way.

 “Abundance and paucity” means: Does the table exist?
 Yes, it is *being*; but on the other hand, table is *no being*.
 So what is the true reality of the table?
 [It is] beyond being or not being, abundance or paucity.
 This is a *total* picture of table’s existence.